PatricioNapoli/gema/README.md

 `auth/htpasswd`
 Use htpasswd online generator, bcrypt algorithm.

-## Setting up env variables
+## Setting up environment.
 Setup preset.env into .env.

 Need to migrate dashboards from metricbeat and filebeat after deploying.
-SSH to metricbeat and filebeat containers and run `./metricbeat setup -E setup.kibana.host=kibana:5601`.
+SSH to metricbeat and filebeat containers and run `./metricbeat setup -e -strict.perms=false -E setup.kibana.host=kibana:5601`.

+Create databases gema_nc and gema_sentry.

+SSH to sentry and run ./entrypoint.sh upgrade.

+Login to cloud and run migration from admin.

+ID for Grafana dashboard: 1860.

 ## Localhost resolution
 Add to /etc/hosts: